camwestwood/xapi/recipes/library/library-item-renewed.md

 	</tr>
 	<tr>
 		<td>object.id [1]</td>
 		<td>An identifier for the object of the xAPI statement.
-This must be unique across all object types.
-In library item statements this is often a domain + barcode</td>
+This must be unique across all object types.</td>
 		<td>iri</td>
 	</tr>
 	<tr>